oracle-livelabs/database-maa/data-guard/active-data-guard-23c/configure-dg/configure-dg.md

   add database adghol_p4n_lhr as connect identifier is 'adghol1-1234.ll1234pubsubnt.ll1234vcn.oraclevcn.com:1521/adghol_p4n_lhr.ll1234pubsubnt.ll1234vcn.oraclevcn.com';
   ```

-  Notice that we don't specify the static service (suffixed with _DGMGRL), because under normal operation, the broker expect the standby to be mounted, therefore the default service is available.
+  Notice that we don't specify the static service (suffixed with _DGMGRL), because, under normal operation, the broker expects the standby to be mounted, therefore the default service is available.

 1. (Optional): set the `StaticConnectIdentifier` for both databases.
   Although the broker builds the default static connect identifier if it's not explicitly configured, it is still a good practice to set it to ease troubleshooting.